guildai/guild.ai/pages/docs/tutorials/train-and-predict-with-cloudml.md

 !!! tip
     In Guild Compare, you can sort any column in numeric descending order by moving the cursor to the column and pressing ``1``.
-This is useful for sorting runs by accuracy --- the most accuracy model will appear at the top of the list.
+This is useful for sorting runs by accuracy---the most accuracy model will appear at the top of the list.
 You can sort in ascending order by pressing ``!``.
 This is useful for sorting runs by loss.